shlomiNugarker/nextjs-with-costum-cms/README.md

 └── README.md                # Project documentation
 ```

-## 🛪️ Database Schema
+## 🗃️ Database Schema

-- **User**: Stores user information including roles for managing admin access.
+- **User**: Stores user details, including roles for managing admin access.
-- **Product**: Contains details of products (both weekly and nursery products).
+- **Product**: Contains information on products, including both nursery and weekly produce.
-- **Content Blocks**: Manages the dynamic content on different pages of the site.
+- **Content Blocks**: Manages the dynamic content across various pages of the site.
-- **Contact Messages**: Stores messages from users sent via the contact form.
+- **Contact Messages**: Stores messages from users submitted through the contact form.
-- **Page**: Stores details about different pages of the website, including metadata and content configuration.
+- **Page**: Manages details about different pages, including metadata and content configurations.

-The database setup uses PostgreSQL and includes migration and seeding scripts to help get started.
+The database uses **PostgreSQL** and includes migration and seeding scripts to help get started easily.

 ## 🚀 Technologies Used

 - **Frontend**: Next.js, TypeScript, Tailwind CSS
 - **Backend**: Node.js, NextAuth for authentication, API Routes for data handling
-- **Database**: PostgreSQL for secure and efficient data storage
+- **Database**: PostgreSQL for secure and efficient data management
-- **Styling**: Tailwind CSS for a modern and consistent look across the application
+- **Styling**: Tailwind CSS for a modern, consistent look throughout the application
-- **Hosting**: Vercel for seamless deployment and hosting
+- **Hosting**: Deployed on Vercel for smooth and hassle-free hosting

-## 🔨 Installation
+## 🛠️ Installation Instructions

 To get started with the Haginabapardes project, follow these steps: